-On this understanding, the Representative of Denmark (in respect of the Faroe Islands and Greenland) said that he could go along with a TAC of 12,965 t as in 1992 and made a formal proposal.
+On this understanding, the representative of Denmark stated that he could go along with a TAC of 12 965 tons as in 1992 and made a formal proposal.

-The Representative of the European Community requested this TAC be set together with Cod 3NO and proposed an increase for the reduced mortality resulting from the 130 mm mesh size.
+The representative of the EEC requested this TAC be set together with Cod 3NO and proposed an increase for the reduced mortality resulting from the 130 mm mesh size.

-The Representative of Canada indicated that he would abstain as Canada did not fish 3M cod.
+The representative of Canada indicated that he would abstain as Canada did not fish 3M cod.

-A TAC of 12,965 t was adopted with 9 votes in favour, none against and 2 abstentions (Canada, EC).
+A TAC of 12 965 tons was adopted with 9 votes in favour, none against and 2 abstentions (Canada, EEC).